SRA investigations: Health issues and medical evidence

 - fair, accurate and contemporaneous media reporting of proceedings should not be prevented unless strictly necessary.

 The fundamental principle of open justice applies as much to disciplinary proceedings before the SDT as it does to court proceedings.
-The presumption of open justice is paramount including in circumstances where an individual is suggesting that publication of a decision will in itself affect their health (SRA v Spector 4 WLR 16 at ).
+(SRA v Spector 4 WLR 16 at ).

 The burden of establishing the need for any departure from this principle is on the individual seeking it and must be established by clear and cogent evidence.
 Where issues of health are raised in relation, for example of a decision to publish a decision by the SRA or SDT, more often than not the public interest will outweigh the interests of the individual.